AlbertoRoper/GW_turbulence/README.md

 Some of the routines use results from large-scale numerical simulations using the [Pencil Code](https://github.com/pencil-code);
 see [Pencil Code Collaboration], *The Pencil Code, a modular MPI code for partial differential equations and particles: multipurpose and multiuser-maintained,* J. Open Source Softw. **6**, 2807 (2021), [arXiv:2009.08231](https://arxiv.org/abs/2009.08231), [DOI:10.21105/joss.02807](https://joss.theoj.org/papers/10.21105/joss.02807).

-Other routines are part of cosmoGW, which include postprocessing calculations, lower-scale numerical simulations, and plotting routines.
+Other routines are part of cosmoGW, including postprocessing calculations, lower-scale numerical simulations, and plotting routines.

 If you use any of the cosmoGW results, please cite this [repository](https://zenodo.org/record/6045844), the relevant reference/s listed in the routines, and the [Pencil Code paper](https://joss.theoj.org/papers/10.21105/joss.02807) and [code](https://github.com/pencil-code) when the results are based on Pencil Code simulations.
 I would also love to hear about your work, so don't dout to send me an email and tell me about your project!